How a Grid Feed Solar System Works

 Please note: Very very few houses ever have zero consumption of electricity.
 A few simple little things like a computer plugged in, the clock on a DVD player or microwave or the fridge making your food cold will bring your electricity load away from zero.
 In most houses with grid feed solar systems very little power ever gets into the grid.

 When the solar array is connected to the house on the house side of the meter it is called net metering.
 If you are one of the few that have net metering and any of your electricity actually makes it into the grid, this power will be metered by your electricity provider.
 You won't receive cash for this power but you should receive a credit.
 This is usually 1:1.
 If you feed a kWh or unit into the grid you should be entitled to take one unit back without charge.
 In effect you are lending your power out then taking it back.

 If you are one of the few that have a grid feed system that is connected on the grid side of your electricity meter then you will feed all of your solar into the grid.
 How you get it back depends on where you live and the deal your electricity provider gives you.
-In some instances you may get a 2:1 credit or more.
-That is if you feed 1 kWh or unit into the grid you may be able to take back 2 units.

 What happens if the power goes off?